Skip to content

 Cell aggregation and geographic fallback

-Cells publish at three scopes: canonical city (20 major UK population centres; raw city slugs are normalised via a mapping function — e.g. Hove → Brighton, Oldbury → Birmingham); ONS region (twelve Standard Statistical Regions); and UK national baseline.
-City and region cells publish when n ≥ 3; UK baselines publish from n ≥ 1.
+Cells publish at three scopes: canonical city (20 cities by UK population; raw city slugs are normalised via a mapping function — e.g. Hove → Brighton, Oldbury → Birmingham); ONS region (twelve Standard Statistical Regions); and UK national baseline.
+City and region cells publish when n ≥ 3 venues have been observed; UK baselines publish from n ≥ 1.
 At lookup time a three-step fallback applies: if a canonical city cell exists it is used directly; if not, the containing region is consulted; if the region is also thin, the UK baseline is returned.
 Percentile estimates use linear interpolation (percentile_cont) rather than nearest-rank, to avoid discretisation artefacts at small sample sizes.

 § 5